johnnietien/johnnietien/README.md

 - 👋 Hi, I’m @johnnietien
 - 👀 I’m interested in AIoT
-- 🌱 I’m currently learning TinyML
+- 🌱 I’m currently learning TinyML and Generative AI Applications.
 - 💞️ I’m looking to collaborate on Microservice
 - 📫 How to reach me ...